RobertJamesKarash/oneclickinstaller/README.md

-# A Cross Platform OneClickInstaller in C/C++/DOS/BASH
+# A Cross Platform OneClickInstaller C/DOS/BASH
 # For Software, Games, and Desktop Applications